gleekl/Team-Project-1/README.md

 ### Styling Challenges
-In terms of styling, we found taht in order to avoid refactoring of code it was best to incorporate the particular framework that is being used/to be used whilst building the functionality based on the limited time we had.
+In terms of styling, we found that in order to avoid refactoring of code it was best to incorporate the particular framework that is being used/to be used whilst building the functionality based on the limited time we had.
 This would have avoided a lot of refactoring for the frontend formatting.

 ## Acknowledgement